szz-dvl/JSLoader/README.txt

   - startsWith =====> "/" !!!
   - Cascade removes ====> Array.remove [destructive - index lost -] collide when multiple items for same parent are quickly removed. (¿ __Script_Bucket ===> to Sets ?);
   - Virt Resources ==> what is done.
+  - Group creation:
+  	* bugs in PA: scripts not shown after first close (Probably from Array.reduce)

 - Caveats: /* !!! */
   - Allow web pages to load scripts of their own for its possible neighbours? [ Only while the script owner is running ¿?]
   		  * Permissions controlled by user ==> how?